iPlantCollaborativeOpenSource/Advanced_iPlant/06-ho-make-app.rst

 **Exercises**

-1. Plot the results from your wordfrequency job
+1. Plot the results from your wordfrequency job using the pyplot application

 More Resources
 --------------